trentm/node-bunyan/README.md

 ## serializers

-Bunyan has a concept of **"serializers" to produce a JSON-able object from a JavaScript object**, so your can easily do the following:
+Bunyan has a concept of **"serializers" to produce a JSON-able object from a JavaScript object**, so you can easily do the following:

     log.info({req: <request object>}, "something about handling this request");